HTTP (Hyper-Text Transfer Protocol) is the protocol used in every process on the World Wide Web or WWW.

 In the HTTP, URLs start with “http://” and use port 80 by default.
 HTTPS URLs begin with “https://” and use port 443 by default.

-HTTP is not secure and vulnerable to man-in-the-middle and eavesdropping attacks that could allow an attacker to access website accounts and confidential information.
+HTTP is not secure and is vulnerable to man-in-the-middle and eavesdropping attacks that could allow an attacker to access website accounts and confidential information.
 HTTPS is designed to counteract these attacks and be safe.

 Network Layers